helau64/Conjuring/README.md

 This is the source code for the visual arts project 'Conjuring', shown by Heather Davidson at ESAF 2016.

-It prints an infinite loop of non-functional but syntactically correct Python code, while simultaniously controlling a Unicorn HAT.
+conjuringtext.py prints an infinite loop of non-functional but syntactically correct Python code.

+conjuringlights.py controls an alternating light pattern on a Unicorn HAT.

 You may wonder why this needs to exist.